bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 is `O(N)` in both time and space and there exists a solution that is `O(1)` in space:
 [Solution on LeetCode](https://leetcode.com/problems/candy/solution/)_

+- [x] Abbreviation
+> You can perform the following operations on the string, a:
+> 1. Capitalize zero or more of a's lowercase letters.
+> 2. Delete all of the remaining lowercase letters in a.

+> Given two strings, a and b, determine if it's possible to make  equal to  as
+> described.
+If so, print YES on a new line.
+Otherwise, print NO.

+_Use `dict` for memoization.
+Set `sys.setrecursionlimit(2000)` to allow for bigger stack.
+Do not memoize tuples of strings but tuples of indeces instead.
+ Remember, in `if` statements, to put statements that are easier to evaluate on the left hand side so that, if the result is `False`, short-circuting prevents from evaluating expensive expression, e.g. `string.lower()`._

  ## Graphs